Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 A little prep work goes a long way in making the painting process efficient and stress-free.
 Before the crew arrives, walk through the space and move any furniture, artwork, and fragile items away from the walls.
 While most professional painters will cover large furniture and floors, clearing smaller items yourself prevents accidental damage and gives them more room to work.
 It’s also a great time to communicate any last-minute thoughts or confirm your color choices.
 A simple visual brief with inspiration photos can help ensure you and your painter share the same vision for the final look.

-Sign the Contract and Start the Project
+Finalizing the Contract and Kicking Off the Project

 The final step before work begins is signing a detailed contract.
 This document is your project’s roadmap and your protection, so don’t rush through it.
 A thorough contract should clearly outline the painter’s contact and license information, a detailed scope of work, the specific materials and paint colors to be used, a project timeline, and the payment schedule.
 According to the Federal Trade Commission, getting all promises in writing is one of the most important steps.
 A great painter works with you, not just around you, so this document should feel like a mutual agreement that makes you feel confident and ready to kick off the project.